 After verifying your email address, it’s time to create your group name and add your billing info.

-Once your credit card information is successfully authorized, you will be forwarded to your dashboard so that you can immediately start building your community and courses.
+Once your card is authorized, you’ll be taken straight to your dashboard where you can start building your community and courses right away.

 How Much Does Skool Cost?